 If your company uses a Shopify store to sell products, integrating the platform with your CRM can automatically sync products, contacts, and orders so you have access to pertinent shopper information.

-If your company uses Stripe to manage online payments, integrating it with your CRM allows you to automatically add new contacts who receive quotes.
-This makes it even easier for customers to pay invoices and purchase orders directly without back and forth.
+If your company uses Stripe to manage online payments, integrating it with your CRM allows you to add new contacts who receive quotes automatically.
+This makes it even easier for customers to pay invoices and purchase orders directly without going back and forth.

 Web Form Integrations

-The lead generation forms on your website, and your CRM should be automatically synced.
-Integrating your CRM with web form software such as WordPress, Unbounce, or Mailchimp captures viable leads.
+The lead generation forms on your website should automatically sync with your CRM.
+Integrating your CRM with web form software such as WordPress, Unbounce, or Mailchimp ensures that the valuable leads you capture with forms always show up in your CRM.

 You’ll also ensure that your contact list is always up to date — no manual uploads required.